jimbauds/my-notes/README.md

 This is my notes for different Platform as a Service.
 I used them for building apps from time to time.
 * [Google App Engine](platform/app-engine.md)
-  This my Google App Engine notes.
+  I use Google App Engine to learn Go and the Google Infrastructure.

 ## Softwares: